-The share of urban population in Laos is projected to increase to over one-third of the total population in 2015.
+The share of urban population in Laos increased to over one-third of the total population in 2015.
 This is still well below the global average of 54 percent.
 The urban population growth rate was 4.5 percent over the period 2005-2015, with more than two-thirds of population growth in Vientiane Capital in recent years caused by net in-migration.
 Indications are that most migration is rural to urban, primarily to Vientiane Capital.
 There is also a significant movement across the border to Thailand, which has similar language and culture.
 However, reliable statistics are scarce.

 From 2007 to 2013, inequality has increased within urban areas, which shows the need for targeting the urban poor with specific interventions.